Ian-OBrien-503/menu_design/README.md

 *finding out many CSS styling issues are a result of inheritance, trying to find a way to work around this using direct selection like #menu > h1 to only apply to h1 elements but still having issues of h3 elements inherting from h1 elemnts, do not want this

 *resolved issue with CSS inhertance using an !important rule, hacky but it works

+*if more time would like to implement ajax to get text to speech to read more data off of the webpage or inputs or buttons